11. Matrices and other arrays#

 We can also index a matrix A

-with a two-column matrix of positive integers I
+by a two-column matrix of positive

 (I <- cbind(